 The Plan is intended to help preserve the Company's ability to effectuate a separation of Centuri (a "Centuri Spin-Off Transaction") that would be tax-free to the Company (the "Tax-Free Status").
 While the Company intends that any spin-off of Centuri, if effected, would qualify as a tax-free transaction to the Company's stockholders, the ability to effect a spin-off that is tax-free to the Company (as opposed to its stockholders) could be lost if certain stock purchases (including by existing or new holders in the open market) are treated as part of a plan pursuant to which one or more persons directly or indirectly acquire a 50% or greater interest in the Company (a "355 Ownership Change") within applicable time periods for purposes of Section 355(e) of the Internal Revenue Code.
-The Company believes that there is minimal capacity for changes in the ownership of its stock before a 355 Ownership Change and could impair the Company's ability to effectuate a Centuri Spin-Off Transaction that has Tax-Free Status.
+The Company believes that there is minimal capacity for changes in the ownership of its stock before a 355 Ownership Change could occur.
+The Plan is intended to restrict the acquisitions of Company stock that could cause a 355 Ownership Change and could impair the Company's ability to effectuate a Centuri Spin-Off Transaction that has Tax-Free Status.